-The Radical papers of this Congressional district have been flattering their readers with calculations on the vote of the district, which are about as near the truth as Munchausen's story about climbing to the moon on a bean-stalk.
+The Radical papers of this Congres sional district have been flattering their readers with calculations on the vote of the district, which are about as near the truth as Munchausen's story about climbing to the moon on a bean-stalk.
 Now, we will give some figures:

-Adams, Bedford, Franklin, Fulton, Somerset, 100 " 900
+Disunion.
+Democratic.
+Adams.
+350 maj.
+Bedford, 500 \\ 100 " Franklin, 280 " Somerset.
 1,230

-Dem. maj.
-330
+330 Dem. maj.